MSUSEL/Pique-Lite/README.md

 Pique-Lite contains two main components:

-Dashboard page is a visual display of all of PIQUE results data.
+**Dashboard page** is a visual display of all of PIQUE results data.
 Its primary intention is to provide information at-a-glance, such as TQIs.
 The benefits of Pique-Lite Dashboard includes:

 * A visual representation of performance over time with charts and graphs
 * Quick identification of data outliers and correlations

-Visualize button on the sidebar contains four main visualization features:
+**Visualize button** on the sidebar contains four main visualization features:

-Define page will be built to have functionalies sush as to build PIQUE Models. (still need to be developed)
+**Define** page will be built to have functionalies sush as to build PIQUE Models and return PIQUE Models in .json format.(still need to be developed)

-Calibarte page will be built to have functionlies sush as to calibrate PIQUE Models. (still need to be developed)
+**Calibarte page** will be built to have functionlies sush as to calibrate PIQUE Models, run PIQUE model and returns a dervied quality model in .json format.(still need to be developed)

-Evaluate page is built to evaltue PIQUE result in tree structure.
+**Evaluate page** is built to visualize PIQUE result in hierarchial tree structure.
+This structure has six levels, TQI, Quality Aspects, Product Factors, Measures, Diagnostics and Findings.
+Each node contains a name and a decimal value.

-Assess Page will be built to have functionlies such as to analyze PIQUE results data.
+**Assess Page** will be built to have functionlies such as to analyze PIQUE results data.

 # PIQUE-LITE Screen Shots